syahiraimana/Group5_Project1_SAD_20252026/README.md

 ## Description

+Our E-Hailing Mobile Application is a fast, reliable and efficient service that can easily connect passengers with nearby drivers.

 | Group Members | Matric Number |
 | ------------- | ------------- |
 | LAU YU XUAN | A25CS5015 |